Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Avoiding Ingestion of Foreign Objects

 Prevent your puppy from ingesting foreign objects by puppy-proofing your home.
-Keep small items and hazardous materials out of their reach, supervise their playtime closely, and provide them with appropriate chew toys to satisfy their natural urge to chew.
+Keep small items and hazardous materials out of their reach, supervise their playtime closely, and provide them with appropriate to satisfy their natural urge to chew.

 Proper Weaning Process